Skip to Main Content

 Update Your Messaging

-Regardless of the audience you’re addressing with your message, make sure you demonstrate the impact of your work.
-This is valuable to every type of prospective donor and will make them trust that your organization is reliable and effective.
-Well-demonstrated impact will help motivate your prospects to take the leap and donate.
+Regardless of the audience you’re addressing with your message, make sure you use solid messaging that demonstrates the impact of your work.
+This will be an important part of reaching every type of prospective donor and will make them trust that your organization is reliable and effective.
+Well-demonstrated past impact will help motivate your prospects to donate now.

-Your new messaging ideas can go beyond what’s written in your fundraising appeal.
-Consider updating your donation page as well: You can incorporate the same campaign messaging on your form.
 Did you know that, by sharing why donations are needed on your donation page, you’re likely to raise more?
 One study by NextAfter saw a 150% increase in donations after adding that to their form.
-Try it!
+Try it with the impact statements you’ve identified for your campaign!

 Other things to consider updating include your vision and mission statements, website copy, social media bios, and even your overarching fundraising strategy.